alexandrebaux/phenotype/README.md

 # Phenotype.js

-phenotype.js is a simple optimizer function based on a genetic algorithm.
+phenotype.js is a simple optimization function based on a genetic algorithm.

 ## Simple Example
 ```javascript